Guidance for Meeting Disclosure Requirements

 Real increase in CETV

-Remuneration reports show the CETV’s at the start and end of the reporting year, together with the real increase during that period.
-The real increase is the increase due to additional benefit accrual (i.e. as a result of salary changes and service) that is funded by the employer.
-It will be smaller than the difference between the start and end CETV’s because it does not include any increase in the value of the pension due to inflation or due to the contributions paid by the employee or the value of any benefits transferred from another pension scheme.
+Remuneration reports show the CETV’ s at the start and end of the reporting year, together with the real increase during that period.
+The real increase is the increase due to additional benefit accrual (i.e. because of salary changes and service) that is funded by the employer.
+It will be smaller than the difference between the start and end CETV’ s because it does not include any increase in the value of the pension due to inflation or due to the contributions paid by the employee or the value of any benefits transferred from another pension scheme.

 Negative Values